 Dana typed her first line of code in 1982, knew from a young age that she wanted to be an entrepreneur, and has been giving talks and presentations since 1998.
 The Internet has always been a source of opportunity and challenge for Dana, and the three businesses she has owned have all taught other entrepreneurs and organizations how to benefit from digital-first marketing.

-When Dana owned a web design and development shop in 2001, clients started asking her, “how do I get more people to come to my website?”
+When Dana owned a web design and development shop in 2000, clients started asking her, “how do I get more people to come to my website?”
 Search Engine Optimization (SEO) introduced Dana to a brave new world of marketing, and to a large community of marketers, SEOs, business owners, and other speakers.
-Because she has always been future-focused, Dana paid attention to proven principles instead of quick trips, and to this day, not a single one of her clients have been affected by a Google penalty.
+Because she has always been future-focused, Dana paid attention to proven principles instead of quick tips, and to this day, not a single one of her clients have been affected by a Google penalty.